London Palladium

-While the theatre hosts resident shows, it is also a famous for one-off performances, such as concerts, TV specials and Christmas pantomimes.
+While the theatre hosts resident shows, it is also able to host one-off performances, such as concerts, TV specials and Christmas pantomimes.
 It has hosted the Royal Variety Performance 43 times, most recently in 2019.
-In March 2020, the venue closed due to the COVID-19 pandemic's effect on the theatre industry, but reopened over four months later on 1 August 2020.

 Architecture

-Walter Gibbons, an early moving-pictures manager, built the Palladium in 1910 to compete with Sir Edward Moss's London Hippodrome and Sir Oswald Stoll's London Coliseum.
+Walter Gibbons, an early moving-pictures manager, intended for the Palladium, in 1910, to compete with Sir Edward Moss's London Hippodrome and Sir Oswald Stoll's London Coliseum.
 The facade (on the site of Argyll House, demolished in the 1860s, from which the pub opposite took the name The Argyll Arms), dates back to the 19th century.
 Formerly it was a temporary wooden building called Corinthian Bazaar, which featured an aviary and aimed to attract customers from the recently closed Pantheon Bazaar (now the site of Marks & Spencers) in Oxford Street.
 The theatre was rebuilt a year later by Fredrick Hengler, the son of a tightrope walker, as a circus arena for entertainments that included promenade concerts, pantomimes and an aquatic display in a flooded ring.
 It then became the National Skating Palace – a skating rink with real ice.
 However, the rink failed and the Palladium was redesigned by Frank Matcham, a famous theatrical architect who also designed the Coliseum, on the site that had previously housed Hengler's Circus.

 The theatre retains many of its original features and was Grade II* listed in September 1960.
 The building now carries Heritage Foundation commemorative plaques honouring Lew Grade and Frankie Vaughan.

 The Palladium had its own telephone system so the occupants of boxes could call one another.
 It also had a revolving stage.

 History

 1910 to 1928

 The theatre started out as The Palladium, a premier venue for variety performances.
 Pantomimes were also featured there.
-In 1926, the pantomime starred Lennie Dean as Cinderella, footage of which remains to this day.
+In 1926, the pantomime starred Lennie Dean as Cinderella, of which footage has survived.
 The theatre is especially linked to the Royal Variety Performances, where many were, and still are, held.
 In 1928, for three months the Palladium also ran as a cinema.
-Following this 'Cine-Variety' episode the theatre fell dark for a short period in the autumn of 1928.
+Following this 'cine-variety' episode the theatre fell dark for a short period in the autumn of 1928.